Official Government Website

 How do I apply for a license?

-• Go to IBOL Forms
+• Go to IDOPL Forms

 • Select and complete the form that corresponds with the license you are applying for